aknavj/pypirccua/README.md

 This humble project introduces a **Relay Cycle Counting utility application** implemented in Python.
 The utility functions as a **pxi database file parser** and data viewer, with some **basic statistics** (questionable).

-The **file format specification** is described in the official reference manual. [official reference manual](https://downloads.pickeringtest.info/downloads/RelayCountingApplication/RelayCountingAppHelp.pdf)
+The **file format specification** is described in the [official reference manual](https://downloads.pickeringtest.info/downloads/RelayCountingApplication/RelayCountingAppHelp.pdf)

 ## License
 - Under GNU/GPL